Student Artwork in Venues Across Oxford Castle Quarter

 Exhibition open: 03.05.14 – 01.06.14

-Again this year O3 Gallery is delighted to present student artwork in venues across Oxford Castle Quarter.
-Selected students from a competition launched in 2013 will exhibit their artwork in a number of the restaurants and cafés at Oxford Castle Quarter.
-This competition was open to all current students who either originate from or who are studying within Oxfordshire and work within the media of drawing, painting, photography, printmaking, sculpture or digital imaging.
+Again this year O3 Oxford Gallery is delighted to present student artwork in venues across Oxford Castle Gallery.
+Selected students from a competition launched in 2013 will exhibit their artwork in some restaurants and cafés at Oxford Castle Art Gallery.
+This competition was open to all current students who either originate from or who are studying within Oxford shire and work within the media of drawing, painting, photography, printmaking, sculpture or digital imaging.

 Neil Butterfield is showing a selection of artwork in La Tasca, in association with the O3 Gallery.

 Neil Butterfield has done various things, mainly in education and publishing, but has always painted.
 However, it is only during the last five years that he has been able to give it a significant amount of time and study for a fine art degree.
 “This,“ he says, “has given me the opportunity to think about what I am doing and why I am doing it.
 This internal debate means that my work often changes direction.
 If there is any consistency, it may be in two things: the frequent use of literature as a starting point (which goes back to my roots as a literature student and later a teacher) and, more obviously, ‘a thing’ about color.”